 - Thread the waist belt through the seat flaps to free them

 - Fold/snap the seat flaps inward to narrow the seat

 - Buckle yourself back into the carrier

-By the time I’m done converting the seat position on this carrier, my daughter will have tried to eat an acorn and crawled into the woods after a squirrel.
-With the Omni and the Beco, you simply change the seat’s width setting (with buttons and snaps, respectively), undo your shoulder straps, turn baby around, and redo the shoulder straps.
+By the time I’m done converting the seat position on this carrier, my daughter will have crawled into the woods after a squirrel.
+With the Ergo Omni and the Beco, you simply change the seat’s width setting (with buttons and snaps, respectively), undo your shoulder straps, turn baby around, and redo the shoulder straps.
 Easy peasy.